schmunk42/yii2-giiant/docs/20-batches.md

 You can run batches of base-model and CRUD generation with the build in batch command:

+for Linux

     ./yii giiant-batch --tables=profile,social_account,user,token

+for Windows

+    yii giiant-batch --tables=profile,social_account,user,token

 It will process the given tables, for more details see `./yii help giiant-batch`.
-See the [Sakila example](docs/generate-sakila-backend.md) for a detailed example.
+See the [Sakila example](50-generate-sakila-backend.md) for a detailed example.

 ### Alternative